bazelbuild/bazel/site/docs/skylark/performance.md

 ### --profile and analyze-profile

-This profiling method consists of two steps, first you have to execute your build/test with the `--profile` flag, e.g.
+This profiling method consists of two steps, first you have to execute your build/test with the `--profile` flag, for example

 ```
 $ bazel build --nobuild --profile=/tmp/prof //path/to:target